getpelican/pelican-plugins/pelican-gfm/Readme.md

 Requirements
 ============

-pelican-gfm has no requirements that are outside of the python standard library aside from pelican itself.
+pelican-gfm has no requirements outside of the python standard library and pelican pelican itself.

 How to Use
 =========